-The Company assesses its available-for-sale securities under the available-for-sale security impairment model in ASC 326 as of each reporting date in order to determine if a portion of any decline in fair value below carrying value is the result of a credit loss.
+The Company assesses its available-for-sale securities under the available-for-sale security impairment model in ASC Topic 326, Financial Instruments - Credit Losses ("ASC 326") as of each reporting date in order to determine if a portion of any decline in fair value below carrying value is the result of a credit loss.
 The Company records credit losses in the unaudited condensed consolidated statements of operations and comprehensive loss as credit loss expense, which is limited to the difference between the fair value and the amortized cost of the security.
 To date, the Company has not recorded any credit losses on its available-for-sale securities.
-Declines in fair value below carrying value attributable to non-credit related factors are recorded as accumulated other comprehensive loss, which is a separate component of stockholders' deficit.
+Declines in fair value below carrying value attributable to non-credit related factors are recorded as accumulated other comprehensive loss, which is a separate component of stockholders' equity.